kyma-project/kyma/docs/kyma/docs/042-gardener-kyma-deployment.md

 2. Configure the Shoot Cluster.

 The deployment of a Gardener cluster requires data specified in the `shoot.yaml` file.
-Copy the [shoot.yaml.tpl](../../../installation/resources/gardener/shoot.yaml.tpl) template, rename it to `shoot.yaml`, and fill in the placeholder values:
+Copy the `shoot.yaml.tpl` template located in the `installation/resources/gardener` directory, rename it to `shoot.yaml`, and fill in the placeholder values:

 - `__CLUSTER_NAME__` for the desired name of your cluster
 - `__PROJECT_NAME__` for the name of your project